From Murmann Mixed-Signal Group

 Four decades of Moore's Law has increased computing power to the point that often the bottleneck is no longer the technology itself but how users interact with it.
 As mobile devices incorporate ever increasing numbers of sensors, they become better able to address this bottleneck by providing a richer HCI platform.
 But while recent advances in computer vision make it a promising candidate for seamless sensing on mobile phones and heads up displays, existing mobile vision implementations consume too much power to be practical.
 The aim of this project is to explore the sources of power inefficiency in current mobile vision implementations in order to design a low-power smart CMOS image sensor for object detection.

 A typical computer vision pipeline consists of a digital camera, made up of an image sensor and image signal processor, and a digital processor.
 The digital camera captures raw images, processes them to improve their visual quality, and compresses them to JPEG format.
 The digital processor then extracts features from the captured JPEG images and feeds them into a trained classifier.
 Since low-level feature extraction can make up a significant fraction of the total computation, a mixed-signal implementation of this step in hardware, before the digital processor, could help reduce power consumption.
 However, such an approach is valid only if it does not greatly reduce the performance of the overall pipeline.
 While low-power "Vision Sensors" remain an active area of research, they often achieve power savings by capturing images of lower quality than typical digital camera JPEGs, and their performance in the context of a computer vision pipeline is generally unreported.
-To address this gap, we are developing software to simulate the object detection performance of arbitrary hardware implementations of image sensors with mixed-signal preprocessing.
-With this simulator, we can make informed architectural decisions for our low-power smart CMOS image sensor design.
+To address this gap, we have developed software to simulate the object detection performance of arbitrary hardware implementations of image sensors with mixed-signal preprocessing.
+We are currently leveraging this simulator, to design a custom readout circuit for a low-power smart CMOS image sensor.

 We would like to acknowledge undergraduate researcher David Ta (email@example.com) for his contributions to this project.